JulianJKunze/hello-world/README.md

 - Parcel
 - Github

+## Active Project

+- Kniffel game

 ## A List of project Ideas

+- Tic-Tac-Toe-game
 - Kniffel game
 - A 2-Body Gravity simulation
-- Tic-Tac-Toe-game
 - Bumms-Zack game
 - Website with info about myself
 - A bending beam simulator